AmperSanders/Hangman/README.md

 # Hangman
 A visual version of hangman using Windows Forms (C#).

-**To play: navigate to bin/release/HangmanGame.exe and click on Download or View Raw**
+**To play: navigate to bin/release/HangmanGame.exe and click on Download or View Raw then launch the exe**

 This application served as a way to practice and build upon my understanding of programming with C#.
 Helpful feedback would be greatly appreciated.